 AARP Hearing Center

-Beginning in May 2026, Maine workers will have access to a new Paid Family and Medical Leave (PFML) program.
+As of May 2026, Maine workers have access to a new Paid Family and Medical Leave (PFML) program.
 This is a major step forward for working families across the state.
 The program provides eligible employees with up to 12 weeks of paid, job‑protected time off so they can care for themselves or the people who matter most, without risking their income or employment.

 This policy didn’t happen by accident.
 AARP Maine strongly advocated for the PFML law, working alongside caregivers, older Mainers, and labor and community partners to highlight the need for paid leave.
 With Maine’s aging population and a workforce where many people balance jobs with caregiving responsibilities, PFML responds to a long‑standing gap in economic and family security.